Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Car:

-The drive is around 6 hours (including the ferry from Paquera back to Puntarenas) on paved roads so you won’t need a 4×4.
-Break up the journey by making a quick stop at the famous Crocodile Bridge, where you have a good chance of spotting crocodiles.
+Optional: We broke up the journey by making a quick stop at the famous Crocodile Bridge, where we spotted crocodiles!
 However, please do not buy any meat from the sellers because this interferes with the crocodile’s natural feeding habits.
 According to Costa Rican Law, you are prohibited from feeding wildlife.

 camping tips costa rica